-Alana Tyler Slutsky is back on FashionPhotographyBlog.com, after sharing the steps to take when approaching a new modeling agency for the first time, to reveal some tips with our readers that are useful to remember when working with models from agencies in order to maintain a working relationship with both the models and the agencies they are from.
-Take it away Alana!
+Hi FashionPhotographyBlog.com readers!
+After sharing the steps to take when approaching a new modeling agency for the first time, we are revealing some tips that are useful to remember when working with models from agencies in order to maintain a working relationship with both the models and the agencies they are from.

 A LOT of people have asked how to approach agencies to work with their models, so here are some tips for working with agency models.

 THINGS TO REMEMBER:

 – DO NOT SHOOT NUDE/IMPLIED NUDE – nudity isn’t really necessary.
 It won’t end up in the models book, it doesn’t look good on you, just don’t do it!
 If you shoot nude, there is a very good chance that agency will not be sending you another model to test.
 Remember – ** A lot of the girls you’ll be sent are young.
 Shooting nude or dressing models in sheer clothing is risky business when you’re working with a 16 year old **